connecteev/Mailgun/README.md

 ## Dependency Injection

 All the examples in this document are using the `Mailgun` facade.
-The Mailgun service is registered in the Container as `mailgun` but you can also use the Interface `Bogardo\Mailgun\Contracts\Mailgun` for dependency injection in your app.
+The Mailgun service is registered in the Container as `mailgun` but you can also use the Interface `Connecteev\Mailgun\Contracts\Mailgun` for dependency injection in your app.

 #### Example